The College Senate is the campus governance body of SUNY Brockport.

 The College Senate is authorized by the Policies of the Board of Trustees of the State University of New York, Article X.

-The Senate represents and consists of teaching faculty as well as professional staff of the College who have official voting faculty status.
+The Senate represents and consists of teaching faculty as well as professional staff of the University who have official voting faculty status.
 Senators are elected at-large or by their units of representation according to the provisions of the Bylaws, and each Senator serves on a standing committee.

 Standing committees review new policies and programs related to their charges.
 Items that meet the approval of their committee are scheduled by the Executive Committee for discussion and a vote by the entire Senate.